-These Chewy Chocolate Crinkle Cookies are soft, chewy, and turn out picture-perfect!
-Just a short chilling time and an EASY dough make these the best Christmas cookie for your holiday baking!
+These Chewy Chocolate Crinkle Cookies are soft, chewy, and turn out picture-perfect – my favorite Christmas cookie to bake.
+Just a short chilling time and an EASY dough make these so simple 🙌🏻

 I don’t think I’ve ever mentioned this before, but Chocolate Crinkles are one of my all-time favorite Christmas cookies.